XingXie/xingxie.github.iobakup/_posts/2015-09-17-ReadingSummaries.md

 1. Product
 Create a single tangible item or entity, then sell and deliver it for more than what it cost to make.

+If you’re not embarrassed by the first version of your product, you’ve launched too late.

+Pick three key attributes or features, get those things very, very right, and then forget about everything else.
+By focusing on only a few core features in the first version, you are forced to find the true essence and value of the product.

 2. Service
 Provide help or assistance, then charge a fee for the benefits rendered.

 3. Shared Resource
 Create a durable asset that can be used by many people, then charge for access.

+The tricky part about offering a Shared Resource is carefully monitoring usage levels.

+Finding the sweet spot between too few members and too many is the key to making a Shared Resource work.

 4. Subscription
 Offer a benefit on an ongoing basis, and charge a recurring fee.

+The key to Subscription offers is doing everything you can to keep customer attrition as low as possible.

 5. Resale
 Acquire an asset from a wholesaler, then sell that asset to a retail buyer at a higher price.